Report a water leakage

 We normally allow 14 days for the property owner to respond and to ensure the leak is repaired.
 If that request is disregarded and water is allowed to run to waste or is likely to contaminate the public water supply, we’ll carry out the repair work and may charge the person who is responsible for paying the water services bill.
 This is in accordance with section 75 of the water industry act 1991.

 In extreme situations, we can turn off the water supply to the property.
-Our free repair service does not apply to customers with mixed use properties or to non-domestic customers, although we do still offer leakage advice, detection and repair services.
+Our free repair service does not apply to customers with mixed use properties or to non-domestic customers, although we do still offer leakage advice.

 In this section you can find out what's happening in your local area.
 Check the weather, get ahead of roadworks or look for fun things to do in your spare time.